unic/stages/README.md

 # Stages

-Stages, super flexible wizard and form components for React
+Stages, super flexible and lightweight wizard and form components for React

 **This component is currently not production ready!!!
 Use at your own risk.**